 The following services are available to help copyright holders monitor Scribd and other websites for possible infringements.
-Scribd does not specifically recommend or endorse any service.
-We provide this information as a courtesy only.
+These listings are provided for informational purposes only and Scribd does not recommend or endorse any particular service.
 Please direct any questions you have to the listed company.

-Google offers a free service that will email you whenever an item that references certain keywords are indexed by the Google search engine.
-This is the cheapest and fastest way to monitor for your content on Scribd.
+Google alerts is a free service that will email you whenever an item that references certain keywords are indexed by the Google search engine.
+This is the cheapest and simplest way to monitor for your content on Scribd.
 Items uploaded to Scribd are usually indexed by Google within a few hours.
 To receive a notification that an item has been indexed by Google:

 - Log into Google, and go to http://google.com/alerts

 - Enter an appropriate search query, typically the author's name or a title of a publication.
 To focus your search on Scribd, use the "site:scribd.com" operator (without quotes).
 A typical Scribd-focused search query looks like

 Eliminate the site:scribd.com operator to search the entire Internet.

 - Set HOW OFTEN: to "As-it-happens" and set HOW MANY: to "All results"

 - Click CREATE ALERT to create your alert.

 See here for more details on using Google search operators to help narrow your search.